 University College CorkSustainable FuturesATU, MU

-Munster Technological UniversityCyber SkillsUL, TU Dublin, UCD
+Munster Technological UniversityCyber SkillsUL, TU Dublin

 Dublin City University (IUA)MicroCredsDCU, MU, UCC, TCD, UCD, UL, University of Galway